-- 40. After the Coroner has determined which material is potentially relevant and provisional redactions may be applied, the potentially relevant provisionally redacted material shall be made available by CSO to the Coroner for onward dissemination to the Properly Interested Persons.
+40. After the Coroner has determined which material is potentially relevant and which provisional redactions may be applied, the potentially relevant provisionally redacted material shall be prepared by the Disclosure Provider and disseminated by CSO to the Properly Interested Persons.
 At the same time, a set of this material shall be made available for the Coroner to retain.
-Where possible, this disclosure material shall be provided electronically. - 41.
-CSO shall ensure that all material to be disseminated to Properly Interested Persons, whether in hard copy or electronically, shall be collated, fully indexed and explicitly identified as 'redacted non-sensitive' or 'redacted sensitive'.
+Where possible, this disclosure material shall be provided electronically.

+41. CSO shall ensure that all material disseminated to Properly Interested Persons, whether in hard copy or electronically, is collated, fully indexed, redacted and explicitly identified as 'redacted non-sensitive' or 'redacted - sensitive'.
+Written confirmation that this has been done will be provided to the Coroner at the point of dissemination to the Properly Interested Persons.